Undergraduate Research at the IPD

 Q: Can this be part-time?

-A: No, this internship is meant to be an intensive research experience and requires ~40 hours/week of commitment for the entirety of the program.
+No, this internship is meant to be an intensive research experience and requires approximately 40 hours per week of commitment for the entirety of the program.

 Q: My reference letter has not been submitted by the deadline, can I still apply?